DN-debug/peux-os-sitebuild/src/pages/blog/update-procedure.md

 thumb_image: >-
   images/0x80070643-error-what-is-it-featured-1cdf279cb61f4ecc8240364b7b8cdbd1.jpg
 ---
-This post is solely for pure arch-based systems such as Peux OS itself, that does not ship custom mirrorlist.
+This post is solely for pure arch-based systems such as Peux OS itself, that does not ship the custom mirrorlists.
 When these pure arch-based systems are outdated the system upgrade process would become a little hectic for people who don't know what to do next, for example, if you use any old Peux OS ISO then after installing the system it'll fail to update/upgrade the system packages.

 The reason is simple, Arch routinely updates its mirrorlist and keyrings, which when encounters the unmatched and outdated keyring or mirror-list, fails to pull the database information into the system.
 It'll try to update the pgp key value during the upgrade process but would most likely fail.